- Fatigue affects 75 to 95 percent of people with MS.

 Sleep apnea is a serious medical condition.
 It’s characterized by frequent pauses in breathing while you sleep.
-After the breathing pauses, your lungs catch up by taking deep gasps of air.
-In some cases, you might even snore violently or choke from oxygen deprivation.
+Your lungs catch up after these breathing pauses by taking deep gasps of air.
+This condition may cause you to snore violently.
+You can even choke from oxygen deprivation.
 It can also cause you to feel excessively tired during the day.

 Stress and depression are other symptoms of MS that can also keep you up at night.
 Anxiety may be a precursor to stress, which can make it difficult to fall asleep.